-"They're upset about it but they also see it as an interference in the wider democratic process," Mr Thompson added.
+"They're upset about it but they also see it as an interference in the wider democratic process."

-But Secretary of State Theresa Villiers and Chief Constable Matt Baggott believe the papers should not have been released without the removal of the sensitive information.
+But Secretary of State Teresa Villiers and Chief Constable Matt Baggott believe the papers should not have been released without the removal of the sensitive information.

-Stormont's Justice Minister, David Ford, said it was unclear what, if any, sensitive information had been removed.
+Justice Minister David Ford said it was unclear, what, if any, sensitive information, had been removed.

 "I'm extremely disappointed that she doesn't seem to have taken any advice from my department, or the police, and has gone ahead and issued those documents.

-"At this stage it is unclear exactly what redaction she applied."
+"At this stage unclear exactly what redaction she applied."

 A judge granted an order preventing the documents being circulated, at a late night hearing over the weekend.